Logiqx/gps-details/docs/devices/garmin/power/README.md

 The "Max Battery" setting uses "GPS + Galileo", and not "GPS Only".

-I initially expected "Max Battery" to be the same as UltraTrac, but it records more frequently.
-It can use either 1 or 5 second recording interval for track points, regardless of the "every second" setting.
+I initially expected "Max Battery" to be similar to UltraTrac, but it records much more frequently.
+It can use either 1 or 5 second recording interval for track points, even with the "every second" setting.

-n.b.
 The phrase "*records track points and sensor data less frequently*" also appears in the fenix 7 and fenix 8 manuals:

 > **UltraTrac** - **Records track points and sensor data less frequently**.
 Enabling the UltraTrac feature increases battery life but decreases the quality of recorded activities.
 You should use the UltraTrac feature for activities that demand longer battery life and for which frequent sensor data updates are less important.

-It should be noted that "max battery" is not the same as the legacy UltraTrac mode.
+It should be noted that "max battery" is NOT the same as the UltraTrac mode.

 ### GPS Software

 The GPS software version can sometimes give some insight into whether devices are using GNSS chipsets from the same manufacturer.
 The fenix 9 series was released with GPS software 11.02 which caused some speculation about there possibly being a new GNSS chipset.
-However, [recent beta software](https://forums.garmin.com/beta-program/fenix-8-series/f/announcements/439016/beta-version-23-11--check-for-updates-only) for the fenix 8 (and similar models) was already using GPS software 11.02.
+However, [recent beta software](https://forums.garmin.com/beta-program/fenix-8-series/f/announcements/439016/beta-version-23-11--check-for-updates-only) for the fenix 8 series was already using GPS software 11.02.

 Right now there is no reason to suspect a significant change in the GNSS chipset, although not impossible.
-The new satellite settings are essentially a software implementation and extension of the existing SatIQ.
-I suspect that Garmin will not apply these same modes to existing models, even if it is technically possible.
-Many users would find it confusing and it would likely cause complaints.
+The new satellite settings are an evolution of SatIQ and specific to Garmin.
+I suspect that Garmin will not implement the new satellite settings on existing models, even if technically possible.
+Many users would find it confusing, and it would likely result in complaints.

 ### Summary

-With the advent of the fenix 9 series, Garmin have had a rethink about GNSS configuration.
-Everything is now using SatIQ (albeit with more variety) and the names for the [satellite settings](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-0E83C645-3795-4505-B5C1-2B97415DFA80.html) are more consistent with the names for the [activity power modes](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-A98507AE-C8FE-4CE7-A441-417DEAC99C65.html).
-This makes a lot of sense from a user perspective, because the average user doesn't really need to know the technical GNSS terms (or Garmin trademarks SatIQ and UltraTrac).
+With the advent of the fenix 9 series, Garmin have rethought their GNSS configurations and enhanced SatIQ.
+Everything is now considered to be SatIQ, and the names for the [satellite settings](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-0E83C645-3795-4505-B5C1-2B97415DFA80.html) are more consistent with the names for the [activity power modes](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-A98507AE-C8FE-4CE7-A441-417DEAC99C65.html).
+This makes a lot of sense from a user perspective, because the average user doesn't really need to understand different GNSS technologies, or the implications of Garmin concepts such as SatIQ and UltraTrac.

 "GPS Only" appears to have been ditched because the "Extended Battery" and "Max Battery" profiles both use "GPS + Galileo".
 However, I wouldn't entirely rule out the possibility of those settings downgrading to "GPS Only" in some scenarios.
 These findings were confirmed by the [GPS Events](../developer/gps-events.md) inside FIT files from the fenix 9 Pro.
-It is also worth noting that the [battery estimates](https://docs.google.com/spreadsheets/d/1JgJJNWAgFoC59cPQnlPvR_oOnTK9rUo2PIFP8X9-_PE/edit?usp=sharing) go a long way to corroborating these findings, and they were helpful prior to any testing.
+It is also worth noting that the [battery estimates](https://docs.google.com/spreadsheets/d/1JgJJNWAgFoC59cPQnlPvR_oOnTK9rUo2PIFP8X9-_PE/edit?usp=sharing) also go a long way to corroborating these findings, and they were helpful prior to any testing.

-Whether or not Garmin are still using the Synaptics SYN4778 (like the fenix 8) remains to be seen.
-Since the fenix 8 and fenix 9 use the same GPS software version (currently 11.02), I suspect they are still using a Synaptics chipset.
-Hopefully [Ferhad Fidan](https://www.f-blog.info/garmin-fenix-8-review-but-only-the-internals/) will treat us to a future teardown of the fenix 9!
+Whether or not Garmin are still using the Synaptics SYN4778 (chip inside the fenix 8) remains to be seen.
+Since the fenix 8 and fenix 9 both use the same GPS software version (currently 11.02), I suspect they are both using a Synaptics chipset.
+The only way to know for sure is to open up the watch and to have a proper look.
+Hopefully [Ferhad Fidan](https://www.f-blog.info/garmin-fenix-8-review-but-only-the-internals/) will treat us to a future teardown of the fenix 9 in the near future!